The LLV decomposition of hyper-Kaehler cohomology: Nagai's Conjecture for the known examples of hyper-K ahler manifolds

 \begin{corollary} Nagai's conjecture \eqref{nagaieq} holds for all one-parameter degenerations of projective hyper-K\"ahler manifolds of $\mathrm{K3}^{[n]}$, $\Kum_n$, $\OG6$, or $\OG10$ type. \end{corollary}

 It is natural to speculate that Nagai's conjecture (or even the stronger inequality \eqref{ineq_mu}) holds for any hyper-K\"ahler manifold.
 We do not have much to say in this direction.
-However, for completeness, we prove Nagai's conjecture holds in general for low ($\le 8$) dimensional cases and for the case when $b_2=3$ (N.B. no such example is known to exist as of now).
+However, for completeness, we note Nagai's conjecture holds in general for low ($\le 8$) dimensional cases.